Bearathon Course Information

 - Water Stations: Feature water and electrolyte drink mix.
 A water station will be located near each mile of the half marathon course except for mile 13.
 Energy gels will be available at some but not all water stations on the half-marathon course.

-- Aid Stations: Feature band aids, anti-chafing balm, sunscreen, etc. for minor medical issues.
+- First Aid Stations: Feature band aids, anti-chafing balm, sunscreen, etc. for minor medical issues.
 There are three aid stations located at mile five, nine, and at the start/finish area.

 Course Markings